 This is one of the biggest red flags we often see.
 Keywords are a critical part of the SEO process, but they aren't the only or the most important thing.
 "SEO experts" will often present you with sparkly reports that tell you you're ranking number one for a high number of nonsense keywords that do nothing for your business.
 It's very easy to manipulate a report to look good, and keywords will often be the only thing these companies report on.

 Not all keywords are created equal, so ranking number one for "dirt patch underwater jet ski" doesn't do much for you.
 If a company tells you that keywords are the only thing that matters, they're lying to you.
 Ideally, your SEO company will collaborate with you to see what areas and categories you are trying to rank for and go from there.
 It's better to rank number 10 for a keyword critical for your business than to rank 1 in a bunch of random keywords.

-"You'll be ranking number one on google in a month!
+"You'll be ranking number one on Google in a month!
 Guaranteed!"
 "Your website will get 100% more traffic in a week!"
 "You'll be ranking for all your top keywords!"

 We hear this all the time and every time we roll our eyes.
 This is another huge lie told by SEO agencies to get you to sign up.
 The truth is, there is no exact time frame for how long it takes to rank highly on search engines.
 Some industries are more competitive than others, Google is constantly updating itself, and other companies are also constantly putting in SEO work.
 Sure, a company can tell you that your rankings will improve and you'll rank higher, but guaranteeing the number one spot on Google is an impossible promise.

-Google themselves say that you should not trust a company that tries to guarantee the number one position.
+Google themselves says that you should not trust a company that tries to guarantee the number one position.
 Further, no company has a special relationship with Google.
 So any guarantee that they have "insider knowledge" is false.
 Google does not partner with outside businesses for SEO purposes.

 3. Not Explaining Their Strategies